 A stakeholder is anyone with an interest in the success of your organization or company.
-Stakeholders can be:
+There are internal and external stakeholders.

 - Owners